LRDP: Frequently Asked Questions (FAQ)

 What is a Long Range Development Plan (LRDP)?

-Why does UC Berkeley need to update its LRDP?
+Does an LRDP expire?
+Why did UC Berkeley need to update its LRDP?

 Why aren’t University of California campuses subject to local land use control?